netzeroinsights/slate-epri/source/index.html.md

 ## Taxonomy Item Relations by ChildID

-> To get Taxonomy Graph Item Relation list by childID, use this code:
+> To get the list of Taxonomy Graph Item Relations by childID, use this code:

 ```shell
 curl -v --cookie 'JSESSIONID=EXAMPLE_SESSION_ID' \